Greece before the European Court of Human Rights

 These eight cases before the European Court of Human Rights are amongst a string of pending cases against Greece’s systematic human rights violations, where Greek officers violently push refugees and migrants back from its land and sea borders.

 Some were secretly detained in the Evros region before being forcibly returned in rubber dinghies across the river back to Turkey.
-Others were intercepted in boats close to Greek shores before being towed back into Turkish waters or forced onto inflatable rafts and pulled into the Aegean Sea.
+Others were stopped in boats close to Greek shores before being towed back into Turkish waters or forced onto inflatable rafts and pulled into the Aegean Sea.
 These pushbacks deny the opportunity for accountability for the numerous human rights violations and due to the complacency of Greek investigators, prosecutors and courts, the people affected now turn to Strasbourg.

 Documents (3)